Vinsengi/PP1-HTML-CSS/README.md

 ### Features Left to Implement

-* As a future enhancement, the contact form will be updated with javascript to send an email to Taco with the contact information.
+* As a future enhancement, the contact form will be updated with javascript to send an email to vital with the contact information.

-* Google map interaction to be added to the Adventures page instead of screen shots of the map.
+* Fix the carousel so that its height remains same regardless of image's height.

 ## Design